Skip to main content

 Hammer situation

 Lately, I feel fine.
-I enjoy my morning routine and have time for everything I want to do during the day.
+I enjoy my morning routine and I have time for everything I want to do.
 A friend of mine asked me just yesterday how the blog is going and if I am writing something now.
-I joked about it because I feel comfortable and calm; I have many ideas to write about, but right now, my focus is on the sunny days and the enormous work in the garden.
+I joked about it because I felt calm and comfortable; I have many ideas to write about, but right now, my focus is on the sunny days and the enormous work in the garden.

 Well, there it is.
-It is as my messy mind was just waiting for the right opportunity to send me to hell.
-It was a one-way ticket intention, but I managed to escape!
+It is as if my messy mind was just waiting for the right opportunity to send me to hell.
+It felt like a one-way ticket, but I managed to escape!

 I managed to pull it together.
-Started writing this post as soon as possible and after every word I feel the pressure going away.
+I started writing this post as soon as I could and after every word I feel the pressure going away.
 I do my best to stay present here and now, right at this moment, not somewhere else where my mind takes me.

-I still feel bad that I have OCD, as if I chose it.
-I feel that I am failing myself and my family when I have this reactions, everybody is quite supportive, it is again all in my head.
-I hope this goes away because it is not helpful.
+I still feel bad about having OCD, as if I chose it.
+I feel that I am failing myself and my family when I have these reactions, everybody is quite supportive, it is again all in my head.
+I hope it gets easier, because this is exhausting.

 Remember you are not alone.
 This is not the end of the world or your life.
 It will get better.